jie2/esp32-ulp-dpp/README.md

 3. No measurements can be conducted in hibernate mode, so any increase or decrease in that 1s duration won't be registered.
 4. Data is not retained after brownout (supply drop).
 5. Wi-Fi is initialized but not implemented.
+6. Sleep instructions don't work on the S2 and S3, hence redundant in the code.